machaniG/ecommerce-customer-retention/README.md

 [▶️ Demo Video](https://www.loom.com/share/b88a7162a7d149e6946e60b30c0bf962)

+---

 ## Limitations

 - Results depend on data quality and available signals
 - In this dataset, customer value was a stronger driver and churn adds incremental improvement.
 In other settings with stronger churn signals, the uplift could be larger.
 - Performance is expected to improve with richer behavioral data
 - CLV is approximated using predicted purchase frequency and historical AOV, which introduces bias in absolute values.
 However, since the business objective is prioritization rather than exact forecasting, I evaluated the system based on its ability to rank customers by revenue-at-risk.
+Other CLV methods can yield different results